George Ward Price: The Danzig crisis

 On 15 March 1939, Germany violated the Munich Agreement by occupying the Czech half of Czecho-Slovakia as Czechoslovakia had been renamed in October 1938.
 Ward Price was dismayed by this action, writing that Hitler had lost much sympathy in Britain by a move that he deemed dangerous and reckless.
 Ward Price whose articles during the Sudetenland crisis had been very pro-German took a slightly more critical approach during the Danzig crisis of 1939.
-In an article, Ward Price wrote that after 15 March 1939 that the "possibility of cordial relations" between Germany and Britain had "now passed away".
-During the Danzig crisis, Ward Price expressed his support for a peaceful solution of the crisis, writing that he wanted a Munich-type deal that would had seen Britain pressure Poland into allowing the Free City of Danzig (modern Gdańsk) to rejoin Germany.
+In an article, Ward Price wrote that after 15 March 1939, the "possibility of cordial relations" between Germany and Britain had "now passed away".
+During the Danzig crisis, Ward Price expressed his support for a peaceful solution of the crisis, writing that he wanted a Munich-type deal that would have seen Britain pressure Poland into allowing the Free City of Danzig (modern Gdańsk) to rejoin Germany.

-However, though he warned in his articles in the spring and summer of 1939 that Germany should not attack Poland, but he cast Poland as the principal problem, arguing that the Danzig crisis would end peacefully the moment the Free City went "home to the Reich" as Hitler kept demanding.
+However, though he warned in his articles in the spring and summer of 1939 that Germany should not attack Poland, he cast Poland as the principal problem, arguing that the Danzig crisis would end peacefully the moment the Free City went "home to the Reich" as Hitler kept demanding.
 Griffiths summarised the thesis of Ward Price and the other 'enthusiasts' as beginning "...with a ritual objection to Germany's aggressive stance, which was causing the danger to Europe.
-The tendency was, now, to accept this as aggression, but to call for concessions which would assure that Germany that she did not need to adopt such a stance; above all, the cry was now that we should not go to war to support the cause of those who were of no real interest to us, particularly the Jews.
+The tendency was, now, to accept this as aggression, but to call for concessions which would assure Germany that she did not need to adopt such a stance; above all, the cry was now that we should not go to war to support the cause of those who were of no real interest to us, particularly the Jews.
 If we destroyed Nazism, something far worse was likely to emerge.
 Hitler remained the bulwark against Communism".
 For Ward Price's friend, Admiral Barry Domvile, even this was too much, and Domvile in an article in July 1939 blasted Ward Price for having "gone yellow".